-Read time : 04 mins
+Read time : 13 mins

-Validity of a Apprentice Card:
+Validity of an Apprentice Card:

-The apprentice card has a validity period of 4 years and 6 months, and it cannot be renewed once it expires.
+The Apprentice Card has a validity period of 4 years and 6 months, and it cannot be renewed once it expires.

 You also need to pass a health and safety test.
 You can either take the CITB Health, Safety, and Environment test or pass any of the following alternatives:

 A completion certificate for a one-day Construction Health and Safety Awareness Course.